learnwithahmed/aylin-minimal-wordpress-theme/README.md

 - Report an issue
 - Propose a feature
 - Send a pull request
-- Star project on the [GitHub](https://github.com/code2gether/aylin)
+- Star project on the [GitHub](https://github.com/code2gether/aylin-minimal-wordpress-theme)
 - Tell about project around your community

 ## License

-Aylin is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+AYLIN is licensed under the [MIT license](http://opensource.org/licenses/MIT).